tylerlong/slim_text/README.md

 # Slim Text

-Slim Text is a slim text editor which runs inside a web browser.
+Slim Text is a slim Text editor which runs inside a web browser.

 ## priority items